ADVERTISEMENT

 Industry Response

-Initial reactions from experts and industry to the reforms were largely positive, likely in part because they reflect similar bipartisan proposals made in recent years by Washington think tanks, former Pentagon officials, and lawmakers.
-The House and Senate armed services committees both have pending legislation that calls for changes to weapons buying practices that prioritize speed and increased production capacity across the defense industrial base.
+Initial reactions from experts and industry to the reforms were largely positive, as they reflect similar proposals made in recent years by Washington think tanks, former Pentagon officials, and lawmakers of both parties.
+The House and Senate armed services committees have pending legislation in play to address weapons buying practices, prioritize speed, and increased production capacity across the defense industrial base.

 Jerry McGinn, director for the industrial base at the Center for Strategic and International Studies, wrote Nov.
 5 that there is “broad, bipartisan consensus” that the defense acquisition system is sluggish and industrial base capacity falls well short of what the U.S. military would need in conflict.